LehighIAC/OztekinGroup/Mint.md

 sudo rsync -aP <your_user_name>@oztekingroup.dept.lehigh.edu:/mnt/Lab/IAC/A* /share/Apps
 ```

-While waiting for it, you can continue to the next section and come back later.
+### While waiting for it, you can continue to the next section and come back later.

-Copy desktop shortcut, then right click and select `Allow Launching`
+Copy desktop shortcut
 ```
 cp /share/Apps/A*.desktop ~/Desktop
 ```
+then right click -> Permissions -> Allow executing file as program

 If you can't launch A*, run `chown -R oztekinlab /share/Apps/A*` and `chgrp -R oztekinlab /share/Apps/A*` to fix permission.